mark-hurlstone/QJEP-Special-Issue/README.md

 # Quarterly Journal of Experimental Psychology

-# Call for papers contributing to a Special Issue: 50 years of working memory: Contemporary insights for the Baddeley and Hitch (1974) framework
+## Call for papers contributing to a Special Issue on "50 years of working memory: Contemporary insights for the Baddeley and Hitch (1974) framework"

 ## Guest Editors:
 John Towse, Lancaster University (<https://orcid.org/0000-0003-1183-5508>)